wp-plugins/contactuscom/readme.txt

 Bug Fix: This has been resolved.

 = 2.0 =
-New cool features added to the V.2 plugin.
+New cool features added to the V.2 plugin

 = 1.0b =
-First version available to WordPress community.
+First version available to WordPress community